LeanderSilur/Snippets/bezier/distance_point_curve/README.md

 This python script contains a class representing a cubic bezier curve.

 The class showcases a method to find a point on the bezier curve which is closest to a given point.
-For other methods, look at [this stackoverflow thread](https://stackoverflow.com/q/2742610/6879283).
+The script is referenced in [this answer](https://stackoverflow.com/a/57315396/6879283), for other methods, look at [this stackoverflow thread](https://stackoverflow.com/q/2742610/6879283).
 The file also contains an example.

 ![example](example.png)